-Professor Susan Parham and Dr. Matthew Hardy have chosen their place for observation off the main street.
-They cite two reasons for the selection: 1) It was a busy place so that they can count people and observe accurately gather more information; 2) They expected people to behave more naturally due to less expectation of official surveillance of face covering.
+Professor Susan Parham and Dr Matthew Hardy have chosen their place for observation off the main street.
+They cite two reasons for the selection: 1) It was a busy place so they can count people and observe accurately to gather more information; 2) They expected people to behave more naturally due to less expectation of official surveillance of face covering.

 The observation method

-They have observed the people for 30 minutes at lunchtime on two separate days at the same place: One weekday and one weekend day.
-On the first day, they have observed adults and children and on the second day, they have observed adult men and women separately.
+They observed the people for 30 minutes at lunchtime on two separate days at the same place: One weekday and one weekend day.
+On the first day, they observed adults and children and on the second day, they observed adult men and women separately.